hershd23/buzzdb-docs/docs/part1/lab1.rst

 Instructions for execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a folder called data in test/unit/ and add the test files to it.
+The file in the example can be used with the name sample.txt.
+The large data file wrnpc.txt is hidden and is evaluated only when submitted to the Gradescope.
+So please ignore if that test fails in the local system.

 .. highlight:: bash